squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 .. tacn:: admit {? @position}
    :name: admit

-    Admit the current goal, or admit an element from a biframe by refering to its position.
+   Admit the current goal, or admit the element at position :n:`@position` when the goal is an equivalence.

 .. tacn:: assumption {? @hypothesis_id}